ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 A protocol defines a _structural interface_ that other classes can fulfill just by having the right methods/attributes, without inheritance.
 This brings the flexibility of duck typing into the realm of static type checking--essentially formalizing "If it quacks like a duck, it can be treated as a duck" in the type system.

-In summary, nominal typing ties compatibility to declared relationships (e.g., subclassing an interface or abstract class), whereas structural typing ties compatibility to an object's actual shape (the presence of specific methods/attributes).
+Nominal typing ties compatibility to declared relationships (e.g., subclassing an interface or abstract class), whereas structural typing ties compatibility to an object's actual shape (the presence of specific methods/attributes).
 Python's type system now supports both: use nominal typing for clarity and runtime consistency with class relationships, and use structural typing (via protocols) for flexibility and to more directly model Python's duck-typed nature.